 Does the Phantom Contour Projector Truly Resolve All of These Issues?

-As artwork lighting experts, Phantom Lighting took projector technology to a whole new level by introducing the Phantom Contour Projector.
+As picture lighting experts, Phantom Lighting took projector technology to a whole new level by introducing the Phantom Contour Projector.
 Our foremost concern in this new design was developing the highest level of protection for priceless works of art.
-While most art projectors provide some form of UV shielding, we have developed fixtures and precision optical design that negate its power altogether.
-We have accomplished this without diminishing the ability to fine tune the projector for optimal picture lighting angles and light intensity levels.
+While most art projectors provide some form of UV shielding, we have developed LED lighting fixtures with precision optical designs that eliminate harmful rays.
+We have accomplished this without diminishing the ability to fine tune the LED projector for optimal picture lighting angles and light intensity levels.

 The name Phantom Contour itself refers to one of the most unique attributes of our art projectors—the ability to shape illumination to the exact dimensions of a picture.
 Phantom lenses offer the highest level of photometric performance currently possible as compared to other framing projectors.
 They can be fine tuned with such precision as to actually hide the beam of light itself regardless of viewing angles.
 This creates a “lighting from within” effect when the beam strikes the picture and frame.
 This light is further filtered through special glare shielding that prevents it from “spilling” over the wall around a painting and thus eliminates resulting shadows behind the frame.

-To learn more about Phantom Contour Projectors visit our lighting blog or contact a lighting rep in your area.
+To learn more about Phantom Contour Projectors visit our social channels or contact us for assistance.
+Our toll free number is 1-800-863-1184.